Blog

 • Hurricanes, earthquakes, and other acts of God

-• Third-party torts and criminal acts such as burglary or attacks or injuries that occur on another’s property
+• Third-party torts and criminal acts, such as burglary, attacks, or injuries that occur on another’s property

 Examples of foreseeable superseding causes include (the defendant does not escape liability):